MODERATE-Project/moderate-infrastructure/README.md

 ### Manual steps

+#### Updating the DNS records

+The DNS records for the `moderate.cloud` domain are managed by Google's Cloud DNS.
+It is necessary to manually update these records to point to the newly created NGINX Ingress load balancer.
+This is achieved by running the [`update-dns.sh`](scripts/update-dns.sh) script.

+> Please note that when using the `task apply-prod` task this will be automatically done for you.

 #### Configuring the OpenMetadata JWT token

 The Dagster assets that run the metadata workflows require a JWT token to authenticate with the OpenMetadata service.
 However, this token can only be generated manually in the OpenMetadata web UI.
 To do so, access the *Settings > Integrations > Bots* section and revoke the existing token to generate a new one.